-- 22.1 Clause 22 will not apply to a person principally employed to perform vehicle sales related duties. - 22.2 Subject to the other provisions of clause 22, ordinary hours of work of an employee will be an average of 38 hours per week (pro-rata for part-time employees under clause 10-Part-time employees), worked on not more than 5 days in any week, calculated on the following basis: - (a) 38 hours within a work cycle not exceeding 7 consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; - (d) 152 hours within a work cycle not exceeding 28 consecutive days; or - (e) Any other work cycle during which a weekly average of 38 ordinary hours (pro-rata for part-time employees under clause 10-Part-time employees) is worked or may be determined by agreement between the employer and an employee or employees. - 22.3 Employees may be required to work up to a maximum of 10 ordinary hours per day. - 22.4 The commencing time of any permanent employee's daily hours once fixed may vary from day to day in a week but not by more than 2 hours.
+- 22.1 Clause 22 will not apply to a person principally employed to perform vehicle sales related duties. - 22.2 Subject to the other provisions of clause 22, ordinary hours of work of an employee will be an average of 38 hours per week (pro-rata for part-time employees under clause

+- 10-Part-time employees), worked on not more than 5 days in any week, calculated on the following basis: - (a) 38 hours within a work cycle not exceeding 7 consecutive days; - (b) 76 hours within a work cycle not exceeding 14 consecutive days; - (c) 114 hours within a work cycle not exceeding 21 consecutive days; - (d) 152 hours within a work cycle not exceeding 28 consecutive days; or - (e) Any other work cycle during which a weekly average of 38 ordinary hours (prorata for part-time employees under clause 10-Part-time employees) is worked or may be determined by agreement between the employer and an employee or employees. - 22.3 Subject to clause 22.5 an employee may not be required to work more than 10 ordinary hours per day. - The commencing time of any permanent employee's daily hours once fixed may vary from day to day in a week but not by more than 2 hours.